Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

 \subsection{A question}

-The example of polar caps suggests the question whether the general the bounds of Corollary \ref{REMJUMP} are only achieved when $\partial M$ is totally geodesic.
-Of course, the example of polar caps provides only slim evidence.
-In particular, we ask if the sup norm bounds are ever achieved if the boundary is strictly concave.
+The example of polar caps suggests that a necessary condition that the bounds of Corollary \ref{REMJUMP} are saturated is that $\partial M$ is totally geodesic.
+In other words, we ask if the sup norm bounds are ever achieved if the boundary is strictly concave.
 Note that concavity of the boundary implies non-existence of self-focal points on the boundary if the curvature is $\leq 0$.